 Divorce procedures can be very troubling, especially if there are ongoing disputes about child custody, financial obligations, and division of property or assets.

-What is a Contested Divorce?
+What is a Contested Divorce in Houston?

 It involves two spouses who cannot come to an agreement on important issues relating to the divorce.
 These issues can include child custody, child support, allocation of debts, alimony payments, and the division of property and assets.

 Additionally, if one spouse seeks a divorce, while the other spouse contests the divorce, this would be considered a contested divorce.

 How Should You Handle a Contested Divorce?